rbowsley/lamplighthelp/v0/6-0-0_Logging_In.markdown

 Enter the web address for the {{Lamplight}} database into the navigation bar of your web browser.

-We recommend that you use Mozilla Firefox or Google Chrome.
-If you are using Microsoft Internet Explorer we suggest you use the most up-to-date version (currently version 9), although we do support version 7 and 8.
-We do not support IE version 6.
+We recommend that you use Mozilla Firefox, Google Chrome or Edge browsers.
+If you are using Microsoft Internet Explorer we suggest you use the most up-to-date version.

 Once the page has loaded, enter your user name (your email address) and your password in the appropriate boxes.
 The user name and password are case sensitive.